hackboxlive/Shikamaru-Chess-Engine/README.md

 	- Added moves for king and knight using sliding constant mask values
 	- Added king danger detection from opponent's piece
 	- Added basic castling technique (for each side, queen and king)

+The chess engine is checked for optimizations throught Perft Debugging, and hopefully doesn't contain any problems. :P